 What Is Nicotine Withdrawal?

 Withdrawal from nicotine, an addictive drug found in tobacco, is characterized by symptoms that include irritability, insomnia, anxiety, and increased appetite.
 Nicotine creates a chemical dependency so that the body develops a need for a certain level of nicotine at all times.
 Unless that level is maintained -- by smoking or chewing tobacco -- your body will begin to go through withdrawal.
+This is why nicotine replacement (with gum, lozenges, patches) is helpful for people trying to quit cigarettes -- it reduces these unpleasant feelings.

 For tobacco users trying to quit, symptoms of withdrawal from nicotine are unpleasant and stressful -- but they are temporary.
 Most withdrawal symptoms peak 48 hours after you quit and subside over the next 3 to 4 weeks.
 But after that, you may still have to deal with the fact that many people trying to quit smoking find themselves eating more and gaining weight in the process.